fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - MySQL: Within the DB: GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SSL;
 - Microsoft SQL Server: supports Transparent Data Encryption (TDE)
 - Used when complex joins are needed
+- Use Endpoint got from DescribeBDInstances API to connect
+- Use General, Error and Slow query logs to debugs issues
 - [FAQ](https://aws.amazon.com/rds/faqs/)

 ## S3